-Randy has been working as a mechanical engineer since 1987, and working in renewable energy since 1999.
+Randy has been working as a mechanical engineer since 1987 and has worked in renewable energy since 1999.
 He spent three years working at NREL's National Wind Technology Center while working on his master's degree.
 He then spent eight years in consulting, working primarily on biomass heat and power projects around the country, before returning to NREL in 2010.
-In addition to biomass projects, Randy has been involved in studies for landfill gas, solar, geothermal and wind energy projects.
-In the biomass arena, Randy has worked on a variety of project types, including heating, power production, CHP, anaerobic digestion of animal manures and municipal solid waste, biomass densification, and waste-to-energy.
+In addition to biomass projects, Randy has been involved in studies for landfill gas, solar, geothermal, and wind energy projects.
+In the biomass arena, Randy has worked on a variety of projects, including heating, power production, combined heat and power, anaerobic digestion of animal manures and municipal solid waste, biomass densification, and waste-to-energy.

 B.S., Physics, Texas State University

 M.S., Ph.D., Electrical and Computer Engineering, University of Illinois at Urbana

 Brian was awarded a National Science Foundation Graduate Research Fellowship in 2010.
 His research interests are in nonlinear control theory, power electronics, distributed generation, and renewable energy systems.

 Blake Lundstrom, Research Electrical Engineer

 M.S., Electrical Engineering, Colorado School of Mines